 Here’s a link to information about bus service to Bocawina:

-The image below is the bus schedule posted in the Dangriga bus terminal.
-It was photographed in November 2015 and contributed by Carolin — thank you for the contribution.
+The schedule below was posted in the Dangriga bus terminal in November 2015 (thank you to Carolin for the contribution).

 4. Belize City